 Like most winter sports, Bobsled, Skeleton, and Luge are classified by their danger level and potential for injury.
 The immediate assumption on the cause of injury in these sports are the high-velocity crashes that occur.
 While these accidents are dangerous and inherent risks of the sport, the real danger that is arising in the sledding community is a phenomenon called “Sled Head.”

 Sliding athletes wear special, aerodynamic helmets when they practice and compete as a way of mitigating the impact to the skull if/when they crash.
 However, the sub-concussive injuries sledders sustain are a result of the constant vibrations and G-forces the athletes feel as they are speeding down the ice track.
 This constant vibration and movement of the brain within the skull causes torn nerve fibers and changes to their white/gray brain matter, something a helmet cannot protect against.

-Q-Collar Teammate and former Canadian Bobsled Olympian Alysia Rissling describes her sport as “literally being pushed down a track in a metal garbage can.”
+Former Canadian Bobsled Olympian Alysia Rissling describes her sport as “literally being pushed down a track in a metal garbage can.”
 The feeling of Sled Head is something she has been aware of throughout her entire career, and she has witnessed fellow teammates and competitors bow out of the sport due to the damage their brains have sustained through the years.
-You can watch her full Game Changer video below to learn more about the issue and the impact the Q-Collar has had on her career.

 To hear more on Sled Head, we recommend these two segments:

 - ‘What is Sled Head?’ from CityNews Toronto

 - ‘The hidden reason Olympic sledding is so dangerous’ from Vox